 Title 46.2 of the Virginia Motor Vehicle Code classifies traffic offenses.
 Offenses can range from minor traffic infractions to serious criminal felony offenses.
-Richmond Police, VCU Police and State Troopers aggressively enforce these traffic laws.
-Most Richmond VA traffic violations are issued on a Virginia Uniform Summons, commonly known as the ticket.
-More serious offense such as DUI, eluding the police and leaving the scene of an accident (hit and run) will trigger an arrest.
+Richmond Police, VCU Police, and State Troopers aggressively enforce these traffic laws.
+Most Richmond VA, traffic violations are issued on a Virginia Uniform Summons, commonly called the ticket.
+More serious offenses such as DUI, eluding the police, and leaving the scene of an accident (hit and run) will trigger an arrest.

 Richmond VA Traffic Ticket Traffic Court Representation

 A Richmond VA traffic ticket and the associated penalty can jeopardize your future.
 A professional can assist you with your traffic case.
 Most traffic ticket violations are classified as moving violations.
 These offenses can trigger various negative consequences.
 We can protect your driving record and automobile insurance policy.
-Incarceration and loss of driving privileges are imposed by the Court in more serious cases.
+The Court imposes incarceration and loss of driving privileges in more serious cases.
 Our Richmond VA Traffic Lawyers can help you secure the best outcome possible with any case.

 Penalties for Traffic Violations Richmond VA